 Reishi is one of the most revered medicines in history.
-Known as Ling zhi in China, the folklore surrounding this magical adaptogen describes the reverence the ancient Taoists had for this life-enhancing mushroom.
+Known as Ling zhi in China, the folklore surrounding this magical adaptogen describes the reverence the ancient Daoists (Taoists) had for this life-enhancing mushroom.
 Ling zhi means “spirit plant” or “tree of life mushroom”.
 Reishi really is a supreme protector on every level - spiritually, mentally, physically and immunologically.
 Today, the medicinal mushroom is known for its anti-inflammatory properties, cardiovascular support and as a powerful immune tonic.
 Keep reading to explore everything you need to know about this ancient and revered medicinal mushroom.

 The Latin translation of Ganoderma is ‘gano’ (shiny) ‘derma’ (skin).

 Also known as Ganoderma lucidum, reishi is a very safe adaptogen; that means it has the glorious ability to calm the body down, while simultaneously revitalising it.
 Reishi really is the queen.
 There are six varieties of reishi (black, white, green, yellow, purple and red) according to ancient texts (although some are in fact not in the Ganoderma family); at SuperFeast, we use the red type.
 Reishi is a type of mushroom also known as a polypore.
 We have a whole podcast episode dedicated to chatting all things reishi, check it out here.

 Reishi strengthens the immune system by enhancing the monocyte, macrophage and T lymphocyte activity.
 Furthermore reishi has been shown to increase the longevity and strength of white blood cells (WBC), supporting both the quality and quantity; these cells are significantly lowered during harsh treatments.
 Reishi has further been shown to protect from radiation and has anti-angiogenesis activity (meaning inhibits the growth of new blood vessels).